-Special events at Signal Hill NHS, such as the annual Canada Day sunrise event, consistently bring hundreds of visitors and nation-wide attention to the site.
-To build on Signal Hill's popularity as a venue for public events, Parks Canada is developing new, high-profile events to engage local residents and visitors in new ways.
-One such example is the inaugural Star Gala event, held in December 2015, during which we unveiled a new holiday star affixed to Cabot Tower.
-This event was very well attended and generated local and national media attention, building on the local population's connection to the Cabot Tower star as a decadeslong holiday tradition in St. John's.
+Special events at Signal Hill National Historic Site, such as the annual Canada Day sunrise event, consistently bring hundreds of visitors and nation-wide attention to the site.
+To build on Signal Hill's popularity as a venue for public gatherings, Parks Canada is considering new, high-profile events to engage both local residents and visitors from away.
+One such example is the inaugural Star Gala, during which we unveiled a new holiday star affixed to Cabot Tower.
+This event was very well attended and generated local and national media attention, building on the local population's connection to the Cabot Tower star as a decades-long holiday tradition in St. John's.

-Parks Canada's focus on high-profile special events, enhanced visitor experiences and increased public and stakeholder engagement is paired with an unwavering commitment to cultural resource protection.
-The most recent Commemorative Integrity Evaluation for Signal Hill NHS, completed in 2011, rated archaeology sites as stable.
-Parks Canada continues to monitor these sites to insure any threats to cultural resources are identified and mitigated.
+Parks Canada's focus on high-profile special events, enhanced visitor experiences, and increased public and stakeholder engagement is paired with an unwavering commitment to cultural resource protection.
+The most recent Commemorative Integrity Evaluation for Signal Hill National Historic Site rated archaeology sites as stable.
+Parks Canada continues to monitor these sites to ensure any threats to cultural resources are identified and mitigated.
 Concerns raised in the Commemorative Integrity Evaluation regarding damage to Cabot Tower due to water infiltration have been addressed.

-4.0 Vision
+4.0 VISION

-In 20 years, Signal Hill National Historic Site will be a showcase site in Parks Canada's family of national historic sites and a place where Canadians feel a strong sense of connection to their shared heritage as a result of high quality visitor experiences, meaningful community engagement and effective partnerships.
+In 20 years, Signal Hill National Historic Site will be a showcase site in Parks Canada's family of national historic sites and a place where Canadians feel a strong sense of connection to their shared heritage as a result of high quality visitor experiences, meaningful community engagement, and effective partnerships.
 The site will feature a diverse range of innovative and immersive visitor experience opportunities that tell the story of this unique place and its important role in global communications history, particularly as the reception point for the first trans-Atlantic wireless signal, and in global military history as an important military installation over three centuries and the site of the last military engagement between France and Great Britain in the Seven Years War.
-The stories of Indigenous Peoples on the Island of Newfoundland will be woven into the stories of the site and its natural and cultural heritage resources will be protected, understood, valued and accessible.
+Parks Canada will engage Indigenous partners in Newfoundland and Labrador and, together, explore the potential to feature Indigenous culture, stories, and heritage at Signal Hill.
+The site's natural and cultural heritage resources will be protected, understood, valued and accessible.
 Signal Hill National Historic Site will continue to be one of Newfoundland and Labrador's top tourism attractions based on visitor statistics and satisfaction surveys.
 Local residents and Canadians across the country will feel a strong sense of connection to the site as a result of increased opportunities for public and stakeholder involvement and greater public awareness of Parks Canada's role and visitor experience offer.

-5.0 Key Strategies
+5.0 KEY STRATEGIES

-The planning priorities for Signal Hill National Historic Site will be achieved through a results based management framework consisting of four (4) Key Strategies and associated objectives and targets designed to measture progress.
+The planning priorities for Signal Hill National Historic Site will be achieved through a results-based management framework consisting of four (4) key strategies and associated objectives and targets designed to measure progress.

 These key strategies are designed to be achievable given the current planning context.
-Parks Canada, working alongside our partners, stakeholders, and the public, will implement these strategies in order to realize the Vision outlined above for Signal Hill NHS.
+Parks Canada, working alongside our partners, stakeholders, and the public will implement these strategies in order to realize the Vision outlined above for Signal Hill National Historic Site.

-Key Strategy 1: Preserving Signal Hill National Historic Site's cultural and natural resources and their heritage values.
+Key Strategy 1: Preserve Signal Hill National Historic Site's cultural and natural resources and their heritage values.